Mathis Amougou: Chelsea

 On 3 February 2025, Amougou signed an eight-year contract with Premier League club Chelsea, for a reported transfer fee of €15 million.
 On 26 February, he made his debut as a substitute in a match against Southampton.

 Strasbourg

-On 12 July 2025, Amougou signed a reported five year contract with Ligue 1 club Strasbourg.
+On 12 July 2025, Amougou signed a reported five-year contract with Ligue 1 club Strasbourg.

+On 1 September 2026, he was loaned by Toulouse.

 International career

 Of Cameroonian descent, Amougou is eligible to represent both Cameroon and France at international level.
 In 2022, following impressive performances for Saint-Étienne's youth team, French national youth coach Jean-Luc Vannuchi called him up for a double-header against Germany, and he made his under-16 debut in the second of these two games.

 Despite this being his only appearance for the under-16 squad, he remained a player of interest for Vannuchi, and having impressed at both under-17 and under-18 level, he was called up to the squad for the 2023 FIFA U-17 World Cup.
 In France's second game against South Korea, Amougou's goal in the 2nd-minute lead France to a 1–0 win, ensuring his nation progressed to the knockout stages.